Skip to content

 Tool Error Handling

-In tool handlers, return errors instead of throwing exceptions:
+In tool handlers, return error strings instead of throwing exceptions.
+This lets the AI retry or adjust its approach:

 php